 Each family is encouraged, but not required to do a daily symptom and temperature screening while at camp.
 Per the packing list, it is suggested that you bring your own thermometer and first aid supplies.
 A screening sheet will be in each cabin for families to use and notify staff as necessary.

 What will meal and pool times look like during Family Camp?

 Families will be pre-assigned a table for each meal and staff will go over Dining Hall procedures for serving food.
-We will also schedule pool times during Saturday afternoon to allow ample swimming fun.
-Your times will be communicated on your schedule.
+Your activity times will be communicated on your schedule.

 Can I bring a pet?